vluz/GPT3miniGUI/README.md

 # GPT3 mini GUI
-A Python streamlit app based on freeGPT
+A tyny Python streamlit app based on freeGPT
 <br>
 <br>
 freeGPT package does all the heavy lifting.